 History and Mission

 Air Evac Lifeteam was established in 1985 by a group of citizens in West Plains, Mo.
 The goal was to provide air medical transportation and ensure access to emergency health care for their remote community in the Missouri Ozark region.
 Although air ambulances were primarily based in metropolitan areas at the time, the company founders believed that the people who needed air medical transport the most were those living in rural areas, often far away from a hospital.
-That was more than 30 years ago.
+That was nearly 35 years ago.

 As the company has evolved, it has remained true to its original mission and patient-first focus through an unwavering dedication to the following:

 - Remaining an independent provider and working impartially with other health care providers, including more than 2,000 diverse referral sources representing 1,000+ hospitals and 1,000+ EMS agencies.
 This ensures patients are cared for and transported to the most appropriate medical facility.

 - Providing ACCESS to the medically underserved areas of the United States, often in rural areas that other air ambulance companies may not adequately service;

 - Responding rapidly through a contiguous footprint of mutually supporting bases in collaboration with numerous hospitals, physicians, 911 centers and EMS agencies;